 Built in 1874, this modest structure is the last known surviving boyhood home of Malcolm X. He shared the house with his half sister, Ella Little-Collins, whose son is the current owner.
 Largely vacant for over 30 years, plans are in development to rehabilitate and reuse the deteriorating property.
 In partnership with Historic Boston, Rodnell Collins dreams of preserving Malcolm X’s legacy by transforming the house into living quarters for graduate students who are studying African American history, social justice, or civil rights.

 Transforming the historic residence where Malcolm X spent his formative years into graduate student housing would provide an innovative model for sites across the country.
 The rehabilitation would not only restore an important part of American history, but transform an underutilized structure into an active and vibrant part of the surrounding community.

-- Help Historic Boston raise $830,000 to rehabilitate the residence.
+- Help Historic Boston raise $1.4 million to rehabilitate the residence.

 - Focus national attention on Malcolm X’s time in the Boston area.

 Ways To Help

 Often, the places we preserve are more significant for the people or events connected with them rather than for their architecture or design.
 The Malcolm X-Ella Little-Collins House is one of these places.
 But for the plaque outside explaining who lived in the house, the casual passerby would not likely give the vernacular brown house a second look.
 The power of the place, however, is its association with Malcolm X and his half-sister Ella Little-Collins.
 The house remains in the family, and is owned by Malcolm X’s nephew, who resides there with his family.
 A development partnership between the family and Historic Boston, Incorporated, is currently being negotiated.